jasonbrianhall/rubikscube/README.md

 A Python-based interactive Rubik's Cube simulator built with PyQt5 and OpenGL.
 This application provides a 3D visualization of a Rubik's cube that users can manipulate, color, and solve.

+This project was created as a demonstration of 3D graphics programming with Python and OpenGL, combining interactive graphics with a classic puzzle game.

 ## Features

 - Full 3D visualization of a Rubik's cube